d3duct1v/TryHackMe/beginner/metasploit.md

 > save

 ## Task 4: Modules for Every Occasion!
-Metasploit consists of six core modules that make up the bulk of the tools you will utilize within it.
-Let's take a quick look through the various modules, their purposes, and some of the commands associated with modules.
-___

 Easily the most common module utilized, which module holds all of the exploit code we will use?
 > exploit